Tim Lincecum: Consecutive Cy Young Awards (2008–2009)

 After losing his first decision of 2009 on April 12 against the Padres, Lincecum won six in a row, not losing again until June 17.
-On June 2 at Nationals Park, Lincecum became the quickest Giants' pitcher to reach 500 strikeouts against the Washington Nationals' Cristian Guzmán.
+On June 2 at Nationals Park, Lincecum struck out Washington Nationals leadoff hitter and shortstop Cristian Guzmán looking in the bottom of the first inning for his 500th career strikeout, becoming the quickest Giants pitcher in franchise history to reach the milestone.
 In his six June starts, he went 4–1 with a 1.38 ERA and pitched three complete games.
 On July 3, Lincecum was announced as the NL Pitcher of the Month for June.
 He and fellow Giants starter Matt Cain were selected to the NL All-Star Team.
 Lincecum started the game for the NL, allowing two runs (one earned) in two innings pitched in the NL's eventual 4–3 loss.

 Through 20 starts in 2009, Lincecum had amassed an 11–3 record with a 2.30 ERA, 183 strikeouts, four complete games, and two shutouts.
 Lincecum also had a scoreless inning streak of 29 innings, the third-longest streak since the Giants moved to San Francisco from New York City prior to the 1958 season.
 On July 27, in a 4–2 win over the Pittsburgh Pirates at AT&T Park, Lincecum pitched a complete game and struck out a career-high 15 batters, the second most in San Francisco history (Schmidt struck out 16 in a 2006 game).
 On August 3, Lincecum was named the NL Player of the Week.

-Against the Padres on September 8, Lincecum missed his first regularly scheduled start in his major league career, due to back spasms.
+Against the Padres on September 8, Lincecum missed a regularly scheduled start for the first time in his major league career, due to back spasms.
 Lincecum finished the 2009 season with a 15–7 record, 2.48 ERA and 261 strikeouts.
 Following the season, Lincecum was named the Sporting News NL Pitcher of the Year for the second consecutive year.
 On November 19, Lincecum was awarded his second consecutive Cy Young Award, narrowly edging out St. Louis Cardinals pitchers Chris Carpenter and Adam Wainwright.
 In doing so, he became the first pitcher in MLB history to be awarded the Cy Young in each of his first two full seasons.
 He finished 18th in NL MVP voting.

+On November 24, 2009, it was reported that Lincecum would file for a record $23 million in salary arbitration.